How to get rid of Zeus fake alert on Mac

-- Clear browser history and restart browser
+- Clear browser history and restart the browser.

-- Remove suspicious browser extensions
+- Remove suspicious browser extensions.

-- Uninstall and re-install Chrome from scratch
+- Uninstall and re-install Chrome from scratch.

-- Or, follow these simple Mac privacy tips
+- Or follow these simple Mac privacy tips.

-If you can’t, for any reason, Force Quit the browser, restart your Mac.
+If you can’t, for any reason, Force Quit the browser, then restart your Mac.
 Ignore the line in the fake warning that tells you not to restart your computer.

 How to remove the Zeus virus

-The Zeus virus isn’t a virus, it’s a fake alert.
+The Zeus virus isn’t a virus; it’s a fake alert.
 So there’s nothing to remove.
 The most common form doesn’t even have a link to click, just a telephone number to call (of course, you should never call the number).
-However, it’s possible that some variants may have a link and if you click that link it will download malware to your Mac.
+However, it’s possible that some variants may have a link, and if you click that link, it will download malware to your Mac.
 Never click the link in any pop-up window that claims you have a virus or other malware on your computer.